-It is important to remember that if you’ve had a premature baby or multiples, the standard numbers may not apply, and it’s best to consult your pediatrician in such cases.
+It is important to remember that if you’ve had a premature baby or multiples, the standard Height and Weight Chart for Babies may not apply, and it’s best to consult your pediatrician in such cases.
 In any case, these numbers are not set in stone and will vary from baby to baby.
 Even siblings can show different patterns in gaining weight; it doesn’t matter as long as the baby is healthy, active and developing normally otherwise.
 So as I mentioned earlier, don’t obsess with the scale, just relax and enjoy your baby!

 Worried about how to prepare weight gaining foods ?
 Don’t worry, we prepare it hygienically and ship it to your doorstep